 There is also a full list of motorcycles that are under 660cc but are not LAMS approved for your reference.

 Some of these bikes used to be stars of the leaner class in the days before LAMS when new riders were capped at 250cc, but nowadays are off-limits.
 In particular, these are bikes such as the 2-Stroke 250cc GP replicas of the late 1980s and screaming 250cc 4-cylinder rockets.

 Make sure you check the list before you buy, as while these bikes are very cool, the market for them has certainly shrunk since the implementation of LAMS.

 In the 10 years since LAMS was adopted, we’ve seen a huge change to the New Zealand motorcycle landscape for the better.

-Small capacity bikes have largely fallen out of favour with the 250 class, but investment into developing our up and coming riders has exploded alongside the introduction of LAMS.
+Small-capacity like the once prominent 250cc class of bikes have largely fallen out of favour with the bike-buying public, but on the flipside investment into developing our up-and-coming riders has exploded alongside the introduction of LAMS.

 LAMS has also opened up more premium brands such as Triumph and Ducati to the learner class and even Harley-Davidson briefly had a LAMS offering in the Street 500.